juliusarolovitch/Memoize-Server/README.md

 The necessary parts to construct an API call are as follows:

 + Headers:
-  + 'key' - Your Memoize personal API key
+  + 'key' - Your Memoize personal API key.
+'MEMOIZE_KEY' is used throughout the code as a placeholder.
   + 'request-type':
     + Specifying 'ADD_USER' as your request type should be used for training and saving a new voice clone.
     + Specifying 'INPUT' as your request type should be used for text input for text to speech (TTS).